Manuela-Sousa/java-selenium-webdriver-cucumber/README.md

 The custom Page Object Pattern says that actions associate with features and with page objects should also be in this classes along with locators.
 Due to the violation of Single Reponsability Principle that states that classes can only have one reason to change, regarding the SOLID principles of object oriented programming language, in this project each group of actions associated with the features and with page objects of each page, are in a new class in actions folder.

 ##### To Run
-After clone this project is it needed to change the location of web drivers path that are specified in DriverFactory class to the path of drivers location and go to one of the cucumber features implemented and make run scenario.
+After clone this project and open with JetBrains Intellij is it needed to change the location of web drivers path that are specified in DriverFactory class to the path of drivers location and go to one of the cucumber features implemented and make run scenario.